sshine/lira/README.md

 ```

 ### Example 2: European put option, an Insurance Against a Drop in the ETH price

-Scenario: A owns 1 ETH and A would like insurance of a drop in the ETH price
+Scenario: Alice owns 1 wrapped ETH and would like insurance of a drop in the
-below 100 USD three months from now.
-So A would like a contract whose value plus
+ETH price below 100 USD three months from now.
+So Alice wants a contract whose
-the value of ether is at least 100 USD.
-This can be achieved by the following
+value plus the value of ether is at least 100 USD.
+This can be achieved by the
-contract:
+following contract:

 ```
 translate(
   days(90),
   scale(
     100,
-        max(0, 100 - obs(int, priceFeed, ETHUSD)),
+    max(0, 100 - obs(int, PriceFeed, ETHUSDEX)),
-        transfer(USDEX, B, A )
-    )
-)
+    transfer(USDEX, Bob, Alice)))
 ```

-If the ETH price at the strike time is 10 USD, then this contract will payout
+If the ETH price at the strike time is 10 USD, then this contract will pay out
-90 USD, thus guaranteeing A a value of 100 USD at the maturity of the contract.
+90 USDEX, thus guaranteeing Alice a value of 100 USD at the maturity of the
-eToroUSD is the address of an ERC-20-compliant token.
+contract.

-Note that the first parameter to the scale function (defining the token amount
+The first parameter to `scale()` (the token amount to lock in escrow) is
-to lock in escrow) is important when the second parameter (the token amount) can
+important when the second parameter (the token amount) depends on the external
-depend on external information.
-Without the tokens in escrow, we would have no guarantee
+price feed.
+Without the tokens in escrow we would have no guarantee that the
-that the counterparty would have the liquidity needed at execution time.
+counterparty has the asset at execution time.

 ## Application Binary Interface (ABI) of the produced contracts

 The Lira contract currently compiles into the Ethereum's ABI and has two
 methods: `activate()` and `execute()`.

  * `activate()` collects the margin from the parties' accounts and starts the
    timer.
-Will only succeed if the parties have allowed the Lira contract to withdraw from their balance through the ERC-20 contract call `approve`.
+Will only succeed if the parties have allowed the Lira contract to
+   withdraw from their balance through the ERC-20 contract call `approve`.
- * `execute()` checks whether any subparts of the contracts are ready to be paid
+ * `execute()` checks whether any subparts of the contracts are ready to be
-   out to the parties or any margins can be paid back.
+   paid out to the parties or any margins can be paid back.

- `activate()` and `execute()` may change state.
+ `activate()` and `execute()` may change the state of the deployed contract.

-# Installation
+## Installation

 At the moment the only way to compile Lira contracts is to build the compiler manually.
 1. Build the compiler by running
 ```